 Drupal’s “Organic Groups” module, with some additional custom configuration, was used to address the multisite authoring, content sharing, workflow and governance requirements.
 It allows the build of a multisite website using one shared database but with a number of different site editor permissions, accessibility and content visibility settings.

 Although Drupal is capable of content migration for standard platforms, the proprietary CMS forced a manual migration of content to the new CMS.
-Following migration, content was manually checked.
+Following the migration, the content was manually checked.
 Due to the complexity of the project and the migration requirements, extra training was required to ensure a smooth transition to the new solution and to stay within the client’s budget.

 The new website solution was launched and announced to the public on December 8, 2015.
 Since then, there has been a noticeable increase in site traffic with spikes of up to a 50% increase, for months at a time.